Instance-Dependent Continuous-Time Reinforcement Learning via Maximum Likelihood Estimation: Numerical Experiments

-As outlined above, we preserve the core structure of the continuous-time model-based RL algorithm from \citet{yildiz2021continuous}-augmented with additive Gaussian noise to cast the environment dynamics as an SDE rather than an ODE-but substitute its original dynamic-learning objective with a continuous-time sliced score matching (SSM) loss \citep{song2020sliced}.
-Specifically, over each of the $N_{\mathrm{dyn}}$ gradient update steps, we:
+We build upon the continuous-time model-based RL framework of \citet{yildiz2021continuous}, augmenting it with additive Gaussian noise to formulate the environment dynamics as an SDE rather than an ODE.
+Crucially, we replace the original dynamics learning objective with a continuous-time sliced score matching (SSM) loss \citep{song2020sliced}.
+Over each of the $N_{\mathrm{dyn}}$ gradient updates, we perform the following steps to minimize the model loss:

+where $\mathcal{J}_{\mathrm{SSM}}$ is the sliced score-matching objective, the second term biases model learning toward higher policy value, and $\eta' = \tfrac{1}{\eta_n \kappa}$ with $\kappa>0$ as scale factor aligning the numerical scales of the SSM loss and the (negative) planning objective.